uptechteam/ios-cookbook/7-code-style.md

     ```
 #### 4.4 Protocols
 - If a `protocol` only has one possible conforming class (e.g., if the `protocol` acts as a wrapper for a unique `ViewModel`), it should be stored in the same source file with its concrete class implementation.
 Otherwise, keep it in a separate dedicated file.
-- Add `// MARK: -` comments for easier readability and better file structure.
+- Keep all protocol conformance methods in a dedicated extensions *(1 extension per 1 protocol)*.
+Also, you can add `// MARK: - [Protocol name]` comments for improved readability and easier file navigation:
+    ```swift
+    // MARK: - UIScrollViewDelegate

+    extension MyClass: UIScrollViewDelegate {
+        // code
+    }
+    ```
 #### 4.5 Closures
 - Be careful when calling `self` from an escaping closure as this can cause a retain cycle - use a capture list when this might be the case:
     ```swift